AndreJorgeLopes/taste.io-ratings-scraper/README.md

 # Taste.io Ratings Scraper

-A Python script that scrapes your ratings from taste.io and converts them into a Simkl-compatible format.
+A Python library that scrapes your ratings from taste.io and converts them into a Simkl-compatible format.

 # Note: